dbachelder/get-shit-done-opencode/command/gsd/create-roadmap.md

 ---

 <objective>
-Create project roadmap, optionally incorporating research findings from /gsd/research-project.
+Create project roadmap with phase breakdown.

 Roadmaps define the phase breakdown - what work happens in what order.
-This command can be used:
-1. After /gsd/new-project (without research)
-2. After /gsd/research-project (with domain research incorporated)
+Use after /gsd/new-project to break the project into phases.
 </objective>

 <execution_context>